carlospatinos/skyScannerFlghtSearch/README.md

 # skyScannerFlghtSearch
-A script using selenium to seach beast fligh.
+A script using selenium to seach best fligh.
 Combining different dates.